 Here are our recommendations for the best dog food for Golden Retrievers with allergies:

-Fish are rich in the fatty acids dogs need to maintain their coats.
+Fish are rich in omega 3 fatty acids dogs need to maintain their coats.
 Omega 3s can also help with allergies and arthritis.

 All the protein sources in this food are premium.
 No by-products!